-U.S. to push production of protective gear for coronavirus; new case confirmed in California
+New coronavirus case of unknown origin in California; U.S. to push production of protective gear

-WASHINGTON (Reuters) - The United States will invoke a federal defense law to boost production of masks, gloves, gowns and other items to protect against the new coronavirus, the Trump administration said, as a new case was confirmed in California on Friday.
+WASHINGTON (Reuters) - The United States will invoke a federal defense law to boost production of masks, gloves, gowns and other items to protect against the new coronavirus, the Trump administration said, as a new case of unknown origin was confirmed in California on Friday.

 The latest U.S. case was reported in Santa Clara county in California, home to the Silicon Valley technology hub.
+County health officials said it was a case of unknown origin, the second in the state so far out of 10 cases there.

 At the same time more countries were reporting new infections, companies curtailed travel and global stock markets were on the precipice of a free fall.

 “We will use the Defense Production Act as necessary to enable that our contracts go to the front of the line,” U.S. Health and Human Services Secretary Alex Azar said in a briefing at the White House.
 “That is an authority that we have, and we will use it to acquire anything we need to acquire.”